petejayhuang/minto-app/README.md

 - cancel requests on new route changes
 - success and error notifications in 1 component
 - dynamically generate google analytics scripts based on APP_ENV
+- all actions of request and success are the same!

 #Features